 8. Declutter Your Home

-Physical clutter doesn’t just create exterior issues, it can create mental blocks and make you feel stuck in life.
-I have seen the results of this so many times.
-Have you ever finished cleaning, looked at your space, and went “ahhhhh!”
-It feels good, right?!
+Have you ever finished cleaning a room, looked at your space, and went “ahhhhh!” with relief and satisfaction?
+It feels good, right?
 On the other hand, looking at a chaotic, cluttered space can make you feel mentally drained.

 Pick an area to clean (big or small), put on some music, and if you need to set a timer for 10-30 minutes.
-You can take a trash or donation bin around the house and collect things you want to get rid of, or pick a closet to empty and organize.
+You can take a trash or donation bin around the house and collect things you want to get rid of, pick a closet to empty and organize, or just clean any area you’ve been neglecting.

 9. Talk to Someone